Skip to content

 Cost (60 days): ~$6 task overage.

-Verdict: would build differently.
-The agent’s flexibility is wasted here.
-The “decide what to summarize” step always picks the same metrics.
-We rebuilt this as a regular Zap with one Claude step at the end, dropped the task cost to roughly $1/month, and got identical output.
+Verdict: we would not build this as an agent again.
+The flexibility is dead weight here.
+The "decide what to summarize" step picked the same metrics every single morning for 44 runs.
+So we tore it out, rebuilt it as a plain Zap with one Claude step at the end, watched the task cost drop to about $1/month, and got byte-for-byte the same digest.

 Real cost data: 60 days, by agent